 Leadership Overview

-Nimasa has 4 executives leading key functions including finance, human resources, administration, and legal.
+Nimasa has 4 executives leading key functions including finance, human resources, legal, and administration.

 Driven by a commitment to maritime excellence, Nimasa champions global best practices in Nigeria's maritime sector, focusing on safety, labor, and environmental protection to foster indigenous capacity and international compliance.